 Celebrity Cruise

-7 Night Hubbard Glacier cruise leaving from and ending in Vancouver, BC.
+7 Night Hubbard Glacier cruise leaving from Vacouver BC and ending in Seward.
 This cruise is on the Celebrity Summit, it is a smaller ship but has some great dining options plus plenty to keep you busy while not in port.
 It has 4 ports and a visit to the Hubbard Glacier on the itinerary.

 Holland America